 2(a) How is climate change governed in the body?

-Provide a summary of the roles performed by the body's governance bodies and members in relation to climate change.
-If any of the body's activities in relation to climate change sit outside its own governance arrangements (in relation to, for example, land use, adaptation, transport, business travel, waste, information and communication technology, procurement or behaviour change), identify these activities and the governance arrangements.
+Provide a summary of the roles performed by the body's governance bodies and routside its own governance arrangements (in relation to, for example, land use, as or behaviour change), identify these activities and the governance arrangements.
+ZetTrans sits entirely within Shetland Islands Council, with no independent resources, governance and other relevant policies and protocols.
+Transport Planni in the 2018 Shetland Transport Strategy Refresh, is: 'To develop travel and transport Environment. ng (and hence ZetTrans) sits within the Developme ent Directorate.ZetTrans overarching vision, stated 2(b) How is climate change action managed and embedded by the body? the best is measured and beauty serversibility is all anatad to the healt's conjectatoff demontrace to Provide a summary of how decision-making in relation to climate change action by heads etc. If any such decision-making sits outside the body's own governance ar information and communication technology, procurement or behaviour change), ic DOC) rangements (in relation to, for example, land use, a adaptation, transport, business travel, waste, ZetTrans sits entirely within Shetland Islands Council, with no independent resources, governance and other relevant policies and protocols.
+Transport Plannin Planning acts as the Lead Officer for ZetTrans with responsibility/accountability for Strategy, refreshed in 2018.
+One of its 3 Strategic Objectives is: To conserve She natural resources. ng (and hence ZetTrans) sits within the Developmer decision making.ZetTrans has no corporate plan. ent Directorate.
+The Executive Manager Transport Its guiding document is the Shetland Transport 2(c) Does the body have specific climate change mitigation and adaptation o hiectives in its cornerate plan or similar docum ent?
+Provide a brief summary of objectives if they exist. bjectives in its corporate plan or similar docum ioner - D 111 Objective Doc Name Doc Link

 ZetTrans sits entirely within Shetland Islands Council, with no independent resources of its own.
-ZetTrans adheres to all Shetland Islands Council climate change, procurement, human resources, governance and other relevant policies and protocols.
-Transport Planning (and hence ZetTrans) sits within the Development Directorate.ZetTrans overarching vision, stated in the 2018 Shetland Transport Strategy Refresh, is:'To develop travel and transport solutions for Shetland which underpin our Economy, support our Communities and conserve our Environment.

-2(b) How is climate change action managed and embedded by the body?

-Provide a summary of how decision-making in relation to climate change action by the body is managed and how responsibility is allocated to the body's senior staff, departmental heads etc. If any such decision-making sits outside the body's own governance arrangements (in relation to, for example, land use, adaptation, transport, business travel, waste, information and communication technology, procurement or behaviour change), identify how this is managed and how responsibility is allocated outside the body (JPEG, PNG, PDF, DOC)

-ZetTrans sits entirely within Shetland Islands Council, with no independent resources of its own.
-ZetTrans adheres to all Shetland Islands Council climate change, procurement, human resources, governance and other relevant policies and protocols.
-Transport Planning (and hence ZetTrans) sits within the Development Directorate.
-The Executive Manager Transport Planning acts as the Lead Officer for ZetTrans with responsibility/accountability for decision making.ZetTrans has no corporate plan.
-Its guiding document is the Shetland Transport Strategy, refreshed in 2018.
-One of its 3 Strategic Objectives is: 'To conserve Shetland's environment by enabling the reduction of detrimental transport impacts on Shetland's unique natural resources.

-2(c) Does the body have specific climate change mitigation and adaptation objectives in its corporate plan or similar document?

-Objective Doc Name Doc Link ZetTrans sits entirely within Shetland Islands Council, with no independent resources of its own.
 ZetTrans adheres to all Shetland Islands Council climate change, procurement, human resources, governance and other relevant policies and protocols.ZetTrans has no corporate plan.
 Its guiding document is the Shetland Transport Strategy 2008, refreshed in 2018.
 One of its 3 Strategic Objectives is:'To conserve Shetland's environment by enabling the reduction of detrimental transport impacts on Shetland's unique natural resources.
 ZetTrans addresses its Strategic Objectives via its guiding document: The Shetland Transport Strategy 2008.
 This underwent a refresh process in 2017/18, involving stakeholder consultation.
 The final draft of the Refreshed Shetland Transport Strategy was approved by the ZetTrans Board in June 2018.
-A corresponding Delivery Plan has been developed and will be put before ZetTrans Board for approval in April 2019

-2(d) Does the body have a climate change plan or strategy?

-If yes, provide the name of any such document and details of where a copy of the document may be obtained or accessed.

-ZetTrans sits entirely within Shetland Islands Council, with no independent resources of its own.
-ZetTrans adheres to all Shetland Islands Council climate change, procurement, human resources, governance and other relevant policies and protocols.
+A corresponding Delivery Plan has been developed and will be put before ZetTrans Board for approval in April 2019 2(d) Does the body have a climate change plan or strategy?
+If yes, provide the name of any such document and details of where a copy of the d ZetTrans sits entirely within Shetland Islands Council, with no independent resource • resources, governance and other relevant policies and protocols.